vrubiolo/octoson/docs/README.md

 ## Using Yocto to rebuild an image
-This is the cleaner solution, so that the image can be tailored to OctoPrint, with the unwanted parts removed but is is currently stuck on several issues:
+This is the cleaner solution, so that the image can be tailored to OctoPrint, with the unwanted parts removed.

+It used to be stuck on several issues:
 1. The Edison Yocto image is old and based on the Yocto daisy branch.
 This means it is not possible to use the latest version of certain packages because they depend on a newer version of the poky repository.
 An example of this is the